January 30, 2014

 "Kids need to know how to make smart money management decisions early in life," said Saints quarterback Brees.
 "It takes the combined efforts of parents, teachers, and mentors within the community to give teenagers a strong financial playbook."

 "It doesn't matter whether you make minimum wage or millions," said legendary Tampa Bay Buccaneer Derrick Brooks.
 "If you don't learn to budget, save, invest and pay bills on time, the consequences can be devastating."

 Available online at www.practicalmoneyskills.com/financialfootball, Financial Football puts students' fiscal knowledge to the test in an online simulation game environment by combining the structure and rules of the NFL with financial education questions of varying difficulty.
-Visa has also released the game as a free iPhone app on iTunes, along with an optimized HD iPad version.
+Visa has also released the game as a free Android or iOS app.

 "For over a decade, Visa has been committed to promoting financial literacy and we are proud to assist Congressman Meeks in his efforts to strengthen financial education in the state of New York," said Nat Sillin, Head of U.S. Financial Education for Visa Inc.